usccolumbia/mtransformer/README.md

 #### Hybrid-strict dataset

-All above datasets can be downloaded from <a href="[http://www.figshare.com/](https://figshare.com/account/projects/142139/articles/20122796)">Figshare.com</a>
+All above datasets can be downloaded from [Figshare](https://figshare.com/account/projects/142139/articles/20122796)

 ### Trained Materials Transformer Models